Native American name controversy: Canadian French nomenclature

 In Canadian French, the terms are première(s) nation(s) for "First Nations" and autochtone for "Aboriginal" (used both as a noun and adjective).

 The term indien or indienne has historically been used in the legislation, notably in the Loi sur les Indiens (The Indian Act), but it is unacceptable outside of this specific context.
 First Nations in Québec have also called for the term amérindien to be discontinued, in favour of autochtone.
 The word amérindien contains the word indien (Indian) and since they are not Indians, the word is no longer favored and it has, for example, been removed from some elementary school textbooks.
 The term indigène is not used as it is seen as having negative connotations because of its similarity to the French indigent ("poor").
 It has also acquired further negative associations in French, owing to the indigénat code enforced in French colonial Africa, 1887–1947.
-The old French term sauvage ("wild, savage") is no longer used either, as it is considered racist.
+The old French term sauvage ("wild, savage") is no longer used either, as it is considered pejorative or racist.

 "Inuit" (since 1977)

-The people of the Canadian Arctic are currently officially known as the Inuit, which means 'the people', or singularly, Inuk, which means 'the person,' as a result of the 1977 Inuit Circumpolar Conference.
-Canada's Constitution Act, 1982, uses "Inuit," as does the Inuit Tapiriit Kanatami, the national organization that represents the Inuit in Canada.
+The people of the Canadian Arctic are officially known as the Inuit, which means 'the people', or singularly, Inuk, which means 'the person', as a result of the 1977 Inuit Circumpolar Conference.
+Canada's Constitution Act, 1982, uses "Inuit", as does the Inuit Tapiriit Kanatami, the national organization that represents the Inuit in Canada.
 The preferred term in Canada's Central Arctic is Inuinnaq, and in the eastern Canadian Arctic Inuit.
 The language is often called Inuktitut, though other local designations are also used.

 Regional

-"Anishinaabe"
+Anishinaabe

 The Algonquin autonym Anishinaabe (also Anishinabe, Anicinape) is used as a cross-tribal term in Algonquian-majority areas, such as Anishnabe Health, Anishnabe Education, and Training Circle.
 The term is also used among historically Anishinaabe peoples in the Upper Midwest region of the United States.